-If you didn’t get the grades you wanted you might feel a range of emotions, including worry, fear, sadness, guilt, even feelings of being left out.
-All of these are normal emotions to feel and can be necessary for the healing process, but some advice on how to help them on their way never goes astray!
+If you didn’t get the grades you wanted, you might feel a range of emotions, from worry and fear, to sadness, guilt or feeling left out.
+All of these are normal emotions to feel and can be necessary for the healing process, but there are some things you can do help process this.

 Don’t panic and be kind to yourself

 You aren’t the only one who didn’t receive the grade they wanted.
-It may feel like the end of the world now, but at difficult times, it’s important to be kind to yourself.
-Think of it this way, if you had a friend who didn’t get the mark they wanted, would you be hard on them?
-No?
-Try pretending you were that friend – what would you say to make them feel better?
-Now say it to yourself.
+It may feel like the end of the world now, but it’s important to be kind to yourself.
+It can be helpful to think of how you would respond to a friend who didn’t get the mark they wanted.
+Would you be hard on them?
+The answer is probably no. Try pretending you were that friend and think about what you would say to make them feel better.
+Now, say it to yourself.

 Your grades don’t define your success

 Success is not a straight line.
 Think of it as a squiggly line that goes up and down all over the place, but ultimately trends in a positive direction.
-Without some failure or hard times, it is difficult to grow.
+Without some failure or hard times, it’s difficult to grow.

 Your grades don’t define you